-There are no insurance companies that cover pre-existing conditions, but what a company defines as a pre-existing condition can determine if your pet qualifies for the policy.
-For most companies, a pre-existing condition is one that is present before the policy begins, or before the end of the waiting period, a set time after the beginning of the policy when most things will not be covered.
+There are no pet health insurance companies that cover pre-existing conditions, but what a pet health insurance company defines as a pre-existing condition can determine if your pet qualifies for the policy.
+For most pet health insurance companies, a pre-existing condition is one that is present before the policy begins, or before the end of the waiting period, a set time after the beginning of the policy when most things will not be covered.
 These conditions can range from allergies to cancer, and can even include an injury to one side of the body excluding the future coverage of the same injury on the opposite side, such as in the case of cruciate ligament problems.

 Chronic conditions, also referred to as incurable, are those diseases and illness that are with your animal for life, such as allergies or diabetes.
-Insurance policies will usually not continue to pay for conditions that need continued, lifelong care.
+Pet health insurance policies will usually not continue to pay for conditions that need continued, lifelong care.

 Things We Wish Were Covered, But Aren’t

-Preventative and routine care are standard for any pet, and the insurance companies do not cover them based on the idea that these are expenses a pet owner expects and should have planned for.
+Preventative and routine care are standard for any pet, and the pet health insurance companies do not cover them based on the idea that these are expenses a pet parent expects and should have planned for.
 Like dental coverage, there are add-ons that can cover some of these types of care, so ask what can be covered under one of these.